 b.
 Examples of expenditures not reimbursable are any expense not deemed by the Employer to be business related, and any expense which requires a receipt, and for which no receipt is provided.

 c.
 Entertainment: Expenditures for entertainment at night clubs, golf courses, ball games, etc. are payable only if the expenses are directly associated with the active conduct of Employer business.
-Such expenses may be incurred only with the advance approval of the Employer, and after review by the Finance Office.
+Such expenses may be incurred only with the advance approval of the Employer, and after review by the Auditor’s Office.

 d.
 Spouses may be permitted to accompany employees traveling on Employer business, with the approval of the Employer.
 In such case, all expenses incurred as a result of the spouses’ presence are the employee’s responsibility.